 Think, a big company strategy can be done in just over two days!
-It’s absolutely amazing!
+It’s absolutely amazing.

-The whole point of this text is to crystallize the strategy onto a Strategy 1Pager.
+The whole point of this text is to crystallize a strategy onto a Strategy 1Pager.
 Once you have that, you know what to do.
 A strategy is of course based on beliefs: Bad belief → Bad strategy.
 Good belief → Good strategy.

 The talent is to take all visions inside the organization and compress them onto one page.
 The page needs to have those big tough choices written down, and there must not be too many!

 The catch is to have the talent to do a Strategy 1Pager.
 The strategy becomes simple and bloody exciting.
-That’s how you ignite a strategy!

 Stradigo is a brand owned by Rdigo Oy (Business-ID: 2120844-1).